nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

-**Use case: Viewing help**
+**Use case: Finding applicants**

+Precondition: Applicant to find exists in HMHero.

 **MSS**

+1. User requests to list applicants.
+2. HMHero shows a list of applicants.
-1. User enters the command to show for the commands available.
+3. User enters the command to find an applicant.
-2. HMHero shows the table of commands.
+4. HMHero shows all applicants that matches the given parameters.

     Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+HMHero detects that the command entered is of invalid formatting.
+    * 3a1.
+HMHero shows an error message

+      Use case resumes at step 3.

+**Use case: Finding applicants with specific skills**

+**MSS**

+1. User requests to list applicants.
+2. HMHero shows a list of applicants.
+3. User enters the command to find applicants that match specific skills.
+4. HMHero shows all applicants with notes that match the given skills.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+HMHero detects that the command entered is of invalid formatting.
+    * 3a1.
+HMHero shows an error message

+      Use case resumes at step 3.

 **Use case: Remind upcoming interviews**

+Precondition: There are shortlisted applicants in HMHero.

 **MSS**

-1. User requests to list applicants
+1. User requests to list applicants.
-2. HMHero shows a list of applicants
+2. HMHero shows a list of applicants.
-3. User enters the command to remind himself/herself of the upcoming interviews
+3. User enters the command to remind himself/herself of the upcoming interviews.
 4. HMHero shows all applicants with interview dates within the next three days.

     Use case ends.